rexresearch

 Independent claim is included for an immunomodulatory or

-antiinfective pharmaceutical or cosmetic composition, biochemical
+antiinfective pharmaceutical or cosmetic composition,

-reagent or nutritional supplement composition, comprising an
+biochemical reagent or nutritional supplement composition,

-solvent extraction followed by chromatography.
+by organic solvent extraction followed by chromatography.

 DESCRIPTION